 The Health Evidence Review Commission Role

 One of the Health Evidence Review Commission's major roles is to maintain the Prioritized List of Health Services, which is used to determine benefits under the Oregon Health Plan.
 While the prioritization process happens once every two years, the HERC is constantly reviewing topics to ensure appropriate placement on the list, consider new evidence and deal with issues that arise with the implementation of the Prioritized List in the Oregon Health Plan.
+The Commission also produces evidence-based reports (including coverage guidances and multisector intervention reports) to inform the maintenance of the Prioritized List and as a resource for other health plans in Oregon.

 The typical process involves a staff review of the evidence around the health service in question.
-HERC Staff presents its recommendations to the Value-based Benefits Subcommittee, which may then request further research or make a recommendation to the HERC to revise the prioritized list.
+HERC Staff presents recommendations to the Value-based Benefits Subcommittee, which may then request further research or make a recommendation to the HERC to revise the prioritized list.
 Typically, VbBS and HERC meetings are on the same day, and recommendations made by the VbBS in the morning are reviewed by the HERC the same afternoon.

 Public Comment During Meetings